The Evolution of God

 Whether the presence feels good or bad depends upon which of the two amygdala is most active.
 Whether we only feel the presence, or in unfolds into an actual vision, depends upon which of the visual centers are involved in the experience.
 Whether it’s accompanied by a divine fragrance or hellish stench depends upon whether or not the olfactory bulb is recruited into the event.
 Whether or not the being speaks to us depends on the involvement of linguistic centers.
 Whether or not the divine attributes seem manifest in the presence depends on the involvement of the hippocampus on the right, as we discussed earlier.

 It seems as though the most direct path to God is through fear, or some other extremely unpleasant emotions.
 The night before his enlightenment, the Buddha was beset by the daughters of the King of evil, and was attacked by his armies.
 Jesus, on retreat in the desert, met Satan face-to-face.
 One more recent Hindu Saint, Ramakrishna, had his awakening after a period of being convinced he was about to die.
 I heard from a woman who told a story about an enlightenment experience, after months of wrestling with cancer.
-These, and many other stories like them find spiritual awakenings coming after spiritual travail.
+These, and many other stories like them, find spiritual awakenings coming after spiritual travail.
 The dawn of understanding or God consciousness after the dark night of the soul.
-The activation of the left amygdala following activity by the one on the right.
+The activation of the left amygdala after strong activity in the one on the right.

 The experience of God seems to be made out of the same stuff as angels, ghosts, invisible friends, and visions of those we know who have died.
 Part of ourselves is projected outside ourselves where we can perceive it directly.